scottistics/baseball_analysis/README.md

-Center Fielder Analysis will be uploaded shortly
+Center Fielder Analysis will be uploaded shortly - plots are currently uploaded as CF*